MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ## Get started

 Depending on what your situation is, the actual tasks will vary.
-Use the following table for specific guidelines to help you get started.
+Use the following table to help you get started.

 |What do you want to do?|See...|
 |-----------------------|------|